UUMN Conference 2014

 We understand that cost is an issue for all of us and we do our best to keep the costs of this conference as low as possible without suffering quality.
 We encourage you to consider sharing a room to contain costs rather than staying elsewhere.
 Not only will this help UUMN and its members moving forward, staying at the hotel allows you to maximize the value of this conference through informal networking and socializing that are difficult to achieve if you stay elsewhere.

 The DoubleTree by Hilton San Diego – Hotel Circle is located just 15 minutes from the San Diego International Airport.
-Taxis are readily available at about $20 each way; shuttle services $13-$18 per person each way.
-More info forthcoming in the April newsletter.
+Cabs are readily available at the airport and will cost about $20-$25 one way.

 Buses will transport conference attendees staying in conference hotel to/from hotel /church daily Thursday through Sunday.